Just keep a steady pace, don’t make eye contact. There he is. A slight grin tugged at the corner of Fendrel’s mouth.

 Definitely a snapper’s work.

 This was a vapor dragon, classified as one of the least dangerous dragons known to humankind.
 Fendrel knew better.
-This was a dragon king, meaning he was on par with some of the more deadly tribes after reaching adulthood.
-The ruler of the ten tribes.
+This was a dragon king, meaning he was on par with some of the more deadly factions after reaching adulthood.
+The ruler of the ten factions.

 How did they manage to capture him?
 How long has he been here?